Eating and Food Issues

 Eating and food issues comprise a range of behaviors, such as overeating or under-eating, that may or may not meet diagnostic criteria for an eating disorder.
-A true eating disorder occurs when one’s relationship to food spirals out of control, as is the case with anorexia nervosa, when a severe restriction of food results in dramatic weight loss, health complications, and even death, if left untreated.
+A diagnosable eating disorder occurs when one’s relationship to food spirals out of control, as is the case with anorexia nervosa, when a severe restriction of food results in dramatic weight loss, health complications, and even death, if left untreated.
 Eating issues generally occur because people develop complicated relationships with food or their bodies that might result in compulsive exercising and overeating or under-eating, rather than allowing appetite and hunger to dictate one’s eating cycles.

 Disordered eating is a complicated matter; some people experience eating and food issues that are problematic or unhealthy that do not meet the specific criteria for one of the six eating disorders as outlined in the fifth edition of the Diagnostic and Statistical Manual (DSM).

 The six specific types of eating disorders listed in the DSM-5 are as follows:

 - Anorexia nervosa is characterized by extreme food restriction that leads to dangerously low body weight and possible malnutrition or starvation, among other detrimental physical effects.
 A person with anorexia is likely to have a distorted body image, fear of gaining weight, and obsessive thoughts about food and weight.
 The DSM identifies two subtypes of anorexia: restricting type and binge-eating or purging type.
 The restricting type is the most common and may include restricting types of food ingested, maintaining extremely low caloric intake, or other rigid restrictions.
 The binge-eating or purging type includes severe restriction interspersed with periods of binge-eating or purging that may include compulsive exercising, self-induced vomiting, or misuse of diuretics, enemas, or laxatives.